 If your headphones have leather earpads then you might need a special leather conditioner but we’ll get to that later.

 These are really simple; all you need is your cloth and warm water.
 Dampen the cloth a little and you’re good to go.
 From there it’s just a simple matter of wiping them down to remove dirt and dust.

 Some people have claimed that vacuuming them works as well, however, if that’s the direction you choose to go, I’d advise you to use one of those small battery powered vacuums for cleaning keyboards.
 If you can’t get hold of one of those, then your toothbrush will do.

 If the earpads are removable, it’s always best to do all these things with them removed.
-If not, it’s best not to use a lot of water, damp is more than enough.
+If not, it’s best not to use a lot of water.
+Especially with pleather pads, damp is more than enough.

 Whatever you do, don’t use leather conditioners on these materials, in case you didn’t know Pleather and Velour are synthetic fibers and leather conditioners must not be used with synthetics.
 They will spoil them sooner rather than later.

 How to Thoroughly Wash Your Velour or Cotton Pads?